g-gualeni/QtNoid2/DEVELOPMENT.md

 - [x] doc update for appExeOrAppBundleFilePath
 - [x] test for appExeOrAppBundleDirPath
 - [x] test update for appExeOrAppBundleFilePath
+- [ ] singletone with configuration file management
+- [ ] method that load current configuration file into resources

 # Older Examples
-- [ ] AppSettingsBasicUsage update to support the new appExeOrAppBundleDirPath API
+- [x] AppSettingsBasicUsage update to support the new appExeOrAppBundleDirPath API
+- [x] AppSettingsBasicUsage update labels using bold
 - [ ] AppSettingsBasicUsage Win11 screenshot update AppSettingsBasicUsage-Win11.png
 - [ ] AppSettingsBasicUsage macOS screenshot update AppSettingsBasicUsage-macOS.png

 # YAML to JSON test suite example
-- [ ] Scaffolding
+- [x] Scaffolding
+- [x] Store all the yaml suite in a config file and add a method to generate in the installation folder
-- [ ] Configuration management using ParamterList
+- [ ] App Configuration management using ParamterList
 - [ ] Create a subclass of ParamterList that create a global element
 - [ ] maybe I can create some specific save and read method for:
      Windows position
      Splitter configuration
      more?

-# App Confg
-can I add the debug menu that can save data to resoureces? can I store all the yaml suite in a config file and add a method to generate in the installation folder?
+- [ ] Add the debug menu that can save current config to app resoureces?
+- [ ] Restore app config file from resources, the first time.

+# App Config

 ### Release Drafting